HariomRajChauhan/cpp-project/README.md

 ### Program Structure

-A program is a sequence of statements, each ending with a semicolon.
+A program is a sequence of statements, each ending with a semicolon `;`.
 ```sh
 statement1;
 statement2;